-3) Unscrew the fastening nut which applies the Water-Cooled nozzle assembly to the Docking Spool[®]/Weld Body Combination.
-The Water-Cooled Nozzle may now be pulled from the Docking Spool[®]/Weld Body Combination.
+3) Unscrew the cone nut which fastens the Water-Cooled Nozzle assembly to the Docking Spool® body of the torch.
+The Water-Cooled Nozzle may now be pulled from the Docking Spool®.

 4) If damaged the water transfer fittings may be removed from the Water-Cooled Nozzle with a 7/16" open end wrench.
 Transfer fittings are not designed to be reused.
 If you do not have any spares and are forced to reuse a transfer fitting, you must use Loc-Tite to reseal the threads.
 Examine the O-rings on the water transfer fittings.
 Make replacement if necessary.
 Lubricate the O-rings with silicone lubricant.
-See page 22 for directions on achieving correct transfer fitting height (1.410").
+See page 21 for directions on achieving correct transfer fitting height (1.410").